Dart-Code/Dart-Code/README.md

 ## Requirements

-The Dart SDK must be available on your machine and added to your `PATH`.
+The Dart SDK must be available on your machine and added to your `PATH` or set in the extensions configuration.

-## Extension Settings
+## Extension Configuration

-None (yet).
+SdkPath: // TODO

 ## Known Issues